Marvel Studios / The Walt Disney Company

 She-Hulk: Attorney at Law was initially set to debut on Disney+ on Wednesday, August 17, 2022, but the show was moved to Thursday, August 18, 2022, during the Summer of 2022.

-Prior to its release, She-Hulk: Attorney at Law was “review-bombed” in several places online with vocal critics specifically bashing the show (which was written by, directed by, and predominantly stars women) as serving the “woke agenda” and championing feminism before having actually watched it.
+Prior to its release, She-Hulk: Attorney at Law was “review-bombed” in several places online with vocal critics specifically bashing the show (which was written by, directed by, and predominantly starred women) as serving the “woke Hollywood agenda” and championing feminism before having actually watched it.
 Nonetheless, She-Hulk: Attorney at Law debuted to big numbers on Disney+, shattering expectations by doubling the viewership numbers of Marvel Studios’ Ms. Marvel, which was released earlier in the Summer on June 8.
 The first episode of She-Hulk: Attorney at Law performed exceptionally well in Black and Hispanic American households and was a predominant hit with Gen-Z Millennials and female viewers of varying ages.

 In She-Hulk: Attorney at Law, viewers were finally given an explanation as to why Mark Ruffalo’s Bruce Banner appeared in human form during the credits of Shang-Chi and the Legend of the Ten Rings after merging his two personalities into one physical form (labeled “Smart Hulk”) in Avengers: Endgame.
 As it turned out, Banner created a device that could be worn on his wrist that enabled him to exist in his human form, which could actually be seen in Shang-Chi at the time of that film’s release.
 The device also served to assist Banner with healing his damaged right arm; an injury that occurred when Smart Hulk wielded the Infinity Stones in Endgame.